Viewing Performance Sessions

 • Waiting – The session is between two states

 • Error – The session was running but failed.
 Detailed information about sessions with errors can be viewed in the system logs.
-For more information, see the Skylight orchestrator Administration Material.
+For more information, see the Legacy Orchestrator section on Administrative Operations.

 DescriptionDescription of the session.